Bobble Ridge Neck Warmer – Free Pattern

 BO – Bobble Stitch

-Special Stitch Tutorials:
+Special Stitch Tutorial:

 Bobble Stitch: Yarn over and insert hook into stitch.
 Yarn over and pull up a loop.
 Yarn over and pull through first 2 loops on hook (2 loops now on hook).
 Yarn over and insert hook into same stitch.
 Yarn over and pull up a loop.
 Yarn over and pull through 2 loops on hook (3 loops now on hook).
 Yarn over and insert hook into same stitch.
 Yarn over and pull up a loop.
 Yarn over and pull through 2 loops on hook (4 loops now on hook).
 Yarn over and insert hook into same stitch.
 Yarn over and pull up a loop.
 Yarn over and pull through 2 loops on hook (5 loops now on hook).
 Yarn over and pull through all 5 loops on hook.
-Do not chain to close the cluster, instead place 1 sc into the next stitch.
+Do not chain to close the cluster, instead place 1 SC into the next stitch.
+Detailed walkthrough: Click here

 Pattern: